richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 ```

 # API Example Code

-It is especially important in helping others understand how to use your APIs to provide example code.
-It should be clear from this code which objects are responsible for completing each part of the task, but you do not have to implement the called functions.

-Show an actual "sequence of code" that implements the following use case using only methods described in your APIs:

-The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.

-Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
-It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.

 Additionally, each member of the team should create two use cases of their own (and example code) for the part of the project for which they intend to take responsibility.
 These can still be done as a group, but should represent a variety of areas of the overall project.

-* The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.
+The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.

 * ‘fd 50’ is read in from the terminal by the Canvas object